lupyuen/lupyuen.github.io/src/nuttx2.md

 - But NuttX hangs in the C Function [__qemu_rv_start__](https://lupyuen.github.io/articles/riscv#jump-to-start)

+Why?
 Stay tuned for more tantalising treats in the next article!

 # What's Next

 I hope this has been an Educational Experience on booting a fresh new OS for a 64-bit RISC-V SBC...

-- We migrated NuttX from __QEMU Emulator__ to Star64
+- We migrated NuttX RTOS from __QEMU Emulator__ to Star64 JH7110

 - And printed to the __Serial Console__ in RISC-V Assembly